About Code Editors for HTML, CSS, JavaScript, and Python

 Domain Whitelisting for Seamless Functionality

-It's important to note that to ensure the smooth functionality of the new coding tools, teachers may need to whitelist certain domains.
-Whitelisting these domains will ensure that students can access and use the code editor without any technical hindrances.
-For more detailed instructions on how to whitelist domains, please refer to What domains does my school need to allow?
+To ensure the smooth functionality of these coding tools, teachers may need to whitelist specific domains related to them.
+For more detailed instructions on what domains need to be whitelisted, please refer to the following article: What domains does my school need to allow?

 • Related Articles